inko-lang/inko/docs/source/getting-started/io.md

 ## Other IO types

-The module `std::io` provides various traits implemented by other IO types.
+The module `std.io` provides various traits implemented by other IO types.
 For example, the `Read` trait is implemented by IO types that support reads.